What to do if…

 What can wait

-- You do not need to file a complaint, claim compensation, or document everything while you’re still stranded.
+- You do not need to file a complaint, claim compensation, or document everything while you are still stranded.

-- You do not need to optimise for the fastest route—prioritise a route you can reliably complete step-free.
+- You do not need to find the fastest route; prioritise a route you can reliably complete step-free.

-- You can wait to rearrange meetings, tickets, or onward travel until you’re moving again or safely somewhere calm.
+- You can wait to rearrange meetings, tickets, or onward travel until you are moving again or safely somewhere calm.

 Important reassurance

-Sudden closures are disorienting even for experienced travellers, and accessibility disruptions add extra pressure.
-It’s reasonable to slow the process down and require a confirmed step-free plan before you move.
+Sudden closures are disorienting, and accessibility disruptions add extra pressure.
+It is reasonable to slow the situation down and ask for a confirmed step-free plan before you move.

 Scope note